Cruise ship pollution in Europe: Emissions and waste reduction

-Catalytic converters could be installed to reduce the emissions of ships.
-In shipping, these are known as scrubbers.
-According to Cruise Lines International Association (CLIA), 60% of cruise ships already had a scrubber installed as of April 2019.
-This installation could be made mandatory by the EU.
-MSC Cruises claims that its MSC Grandiosa (built in 2016) has several filters which reduce its gas oil sulphur oxide emissions by 97%, and nitrogen oxide emissions by 80%.
-However, in October 2019 The Independent warned that most of the recently installed scrubbers (3,756 on ships, amongst which many cruise ships) were 'open-loop scrubbers', that enable sulphur extracted from the fumes to be transformed into a liquid that can be illegally discharged into the sea.
-These therefore constituted "cheat devices", intended to appear to comply with the IMO 2020 regulation, while violating it in reality.
-Only 65 out of the 3,756 scrubbers were closed-loop and could not be exploited for sulpher extract dumpings at sea, but only opened on land for the appropriately safe disposal there.
+To reduce emissions as required by the IMO, many shipping companies have installed scrubbers on an increasing number of vessels.
+The devices reduce the emissions of sulfur oxide into the air by spraying the exhaust fumes with seawater.
+The vast majority of vessels use "open-loop scrubbers" which discharge the toxic wash directly into the sea.
+They have come under strong criticism as the pollutants damage marine ecosystems and harm wildlife.

+According to Cruise Lines International Association (CLIA), 60% of cruise ships had a scrubber installed as of April 2019.
+But only 65 out of the 3,756 scrubbers are closed-loop which do not dump the wash into the sea, but collect it to be safely disposed of on land.

+MSC Cruises claims that its MSC Grandiosa (built in 2016) has several filters which reduce its gas oil sulfur oxide emissions by 97%, and nitrogen oxide emissions by 80%.

 There are also oily water separators.
 According to CLIA, 62% of cruises filtered its wastewater (grey water) in April 2019.

 Electric engines

-It's possible to have ships run on electricity alone, especially for shorter distances such as between Sweden and Denmark.
-Electric engines do not emit any noxious gases (provided the electricity is clean), are silent and thus eliminate the noise pollution caused by internal combustion engines, and they require much less maintenance.
+Ships can run on electricity alone, especially for shorter distance voyages such as between Sweden and Denmark.
+Electric engines do not emit any noxious gases (provided the electricity is clean), and are silent and thus eliminate the noise pollution caused by internal combustion engines, and they require much less maintenance.
 On the other hand, electric batteries are relatively heavy, generate less power and speed overall, and need to be charged often, so they are less suitable over longer distances.

 To reduce electricity consumption, some modern ships only use LED lamps.